 - Demonstrate, through the application process, their flexibility, maturity, adaptability, and readiness to face the challenges of living in a new culture

-Our receiving organization in Spain is responsible for your placement and will be your primary contacts while you’re abroad.
-CIEE Support works collaboratively with in-country staff to ensure all students are well supported.
+CIEE’s Study Centers in Spain are responsible for your placement and will be your primary contacts while you’re abroad.

 All high school study abroad students take part in an online pre-departure orientation that introduces them to aspects of living abroad in their host country and to other high school students studying on the program.
-The orientation helps students and parents set realistic expectations and goals and understand the support system.
-CIEE staff will offer advice on adjusting to a new culture and will facilitate a Q&A forum.
+Orientation helps students and parents set realistic expectations and goals and understand the support system.
+CIEE staff will offer advice on adjusting to a new culture and will facilitate a Q&A forum and an alumni discussion